MicrosoftDocs/architecture-center/docs/industries/automotive/automotive-telemetry-analytics-content.md

 1. Perform geospatial analytics with user defined functions.
 Use the [Geospatial Analytics](/azure/data-explorer/kusto/query/geospatial-grid-systems) functions to convert coordinates to a suitable grid system and perform aggregations on the data.

-1. The fleet metadata table reflects changes on the vehicle metadata and configuration.
-The **Fleet metadata last known values** materialized view shows the latest state of the vehicle fleet based on a last-time modified column.
+1. Create a **fleet metadata table** to store changes on the vehicle metadata and configuration.
+Create a **Fleet metadata last known values** materialized view to store the latest state of the vehicle fleet based on a last-time modified column.

 ### Components

-The following key technologies implement this workload:
+The following key technologies implement this workload.
+For each component in the architecture, use the relevant Service Guide in the Well-Architected Framework where available.
+For additional information, see the [WAF Service Guides](https://learn.microsoft.com/en-us/azure/well-architected/service-guides/?product=popular).

 - [Microsoft Fabric Real Time Intelligence](/fabric/real-time-intelligence) enables extraction of insights and visualization of vehicle telemetry in motion.
 It contains event streams, the time-series KQL database to store and analyze data and Reflex for reacting to events.
 - [Microsoft Fabric Data Activator](/fabric/data-activator/data-activator-introduction) is no code experience for automatically taking actions when patterns or conditions change in changing data.
-- [Azure Event Grid](/azure/event-grid) is a Pub Sub message distribution service that supports the MQTT protocol.
+- [Azure Event Grid](/azure/well-architected/service-guides/event-grid/reliability) is a Pub Sub message distribution service that supports the MQTT protocol.
 It enables vehicles to publish and subscribe to topics to publish telemetry and subscribe to command and control messages.
-- [Azure Event Hubs](/azure/event-hubs) is a real time data streaming platform, well suited for streaming million of vehicle events per second with low latency.
+- [Azure Event Hubs](/azure/well-architected/service-guides/event-hubs/reliability) is a real time data streaming platform, well suited for streaming million of vehicle events per second with low latency.
-- [Azure Functions](/azure/functions) is a serverless solution that simplifies processing vehicle telemetry events at scale with event-driven triggers and bindings, using the language of your choice.
+- [Azure Functions](/azure/well-architected/service-guides/azure-functions-security) is a serverless solution that simplifies processing vehicle telemetry events at scale with event-driven triggers and bindings, using the language of your choice.
 - [Azure Managed Grafana](/azure/managed-grafana) is a data visualization platform build on top of the Grafana software by Grafana Labs, fully operated and supported by Microsoft.
 - [Azure App Service](/azure/well-architected/service-guides/app-service-web-apps) enables you to build and host web apps, mobile back ends, and RESTful APIs that provide access to the vehicle telemetry data stored in Microsoft Fabric to simplify consumption.
-- [Azure API Management](/azure/api-management) is a hybrid, multicloud management platform for APIs.
+- [Azure API Management](/azure/well-architected/service-guides/api-management/reliability) is a hybrid, multicloud management platform for APIs.

 ### Alternatives

 This architecture can also be implemented using the following Azure services:

-- [Azure Blob Storage](/azure/storage/blobs) stores massive amounts of unstructured data, such as recordings, logs, and videos from the vehicles.
+- [Azure Blob Storage](/azure/well-architected/service-guides/azure-blob-storage) stores massive amounts of unstructured data, such as recordings, logs, and videos from the vehicles.
 It replaces OneLake storage.
 - [Azure Data Explorer](/azure/data-explorer) is a fast, fully managed data analytics service for real-time analysis.
 It replaces the Fabric Real Time Intelligence KQL Database.

-[Azure Batch](https://azure.microsoft.com/services/batch) is a good alternative for complex file decoding.
+[Azure Batch](/azure/well-architected/service-guides/azure-batch/reliability) is a good alternative for complex file decoding.
 This scenario involves large numbers of files over 300 megabytes that require different decoding algorithms based on file version or type.
 This approach can be done both with Microsoft Fabric or with Blob Storage with Azure Data Explorer.

 :::image type="content" source="images/batch-workflow.svg" alt-text="Diagram that shows an alternative Azure Batch method for decoding complex files." border="false":::